 9. FBS

-FBS stands out for its flexible leverage options, making it an attractive choice for traders looking to maximize their potential returns.
-Our review of the CFD broker revealed a user-friendly interface that’s perfect for traders of all experience levels.
-The CFD broker offers leverage up to 1:3000, which is one of the highest in the industry.
+FBS stands out for its flexible leverage options, making it an attractive choice for traders looking to maximise their potential returns.
+Our review of the CFD broker revealed a user-friendly interface perfect for traders of all experience levels.
+The CFD broker offers leverage up to 1:3000, one of the highest in the industry.
 In our testing, FBS impressed us with its low spreads, starting at 0.7 pips.

 Furthermore, FBS provides a news section that covers developments in the financial sector, which can help with trading decisions.
-Customer support is available 24/7 via live chat, email, and phone, ensuring that traders can get help whenever they need it.
+Customer support is available 24/7 via live chat, email, and phone, ensuring traders can get help whenever needed.
 Also, the broker is regulated by CySEC, an established and well-trusted regulator.

 Feature | Information |